-The SENDCo is part of the Safeguarding team and a designated lead.
+The SENDCo is part of the safeguarding team and is the designated lead for Looked After Children (LAC).
 The team meet regularly to ensure that arrangements are in place for supporting pupils that are looked after and also have SEN. SEN reviews and PEP meetings are coordinated and where possible held together.

 Safeguarding information relating to pupils with SEN is shared on the CPoms system in school with the relevant parties.